oliverjam/oliverjames-v3/src/blog/make-your-terminal-nicer.md

 ---
-title: How to make your terminal actually usable
+title: How to make your terminal nicer to use
 date: 2020-07-19T14:30:00.000
 tags: ["beginner", "tools", "terminal"]
 ---